Coconut Pancakes (Gluten-Free)

 • Heat a nonstick frying pan over medium heat and spray with oil.

 • Pour 1/4 cup batter into the pan per pancake.
+Flip when bubbles start appearing on the surface and cook until cooked through.

 • Repeat with the remaining batter.